-The Fujifilm X-H2 First Impressions - Example Images & Footage
+The Fujifilm X-H2 Camera Review - Example Images & Footage

-Fujifilm's X-H2 is perfect for users wanting resolution over speed; offering features more compatible with outdoor hobbyists and studio commercial creators.
+Fujifilm's X-H2 is perfect for users wanting resolution over speed.
+It offers features more compatible with outdoor hobbyists and studio commercial creators.

 Hot on the heels of the X-H2s release, we have another significant departure from Fujifilm that reshapes their product lineup.
 I had one spicy week to test drive this camera, so this is not a review; this is a look into what this camera can do and how it differs from the X-H2s.